 Evidence-driven learning allows the student to demonstrate competencies previously earned.
 This saves time on task and ultimately empower the student to personalize the learning journey based on interests, passions, and skill sets.

 Because the SCCOE Micro-Credentials are linked to open digital badges distributed through the Badgr platform inside Canvas, the earner can access their badges in both places.
 Inside Canvas, simply click on “Badges” in the left navigation.
 Inside Badgr, simply navigate to “My Badges.”
 Many earners choose to showcase their digital badges on their email signature, on their professional websites, on social media profiles, and some even choose to print them out.

 Yes!
 Micro-credentials are quickly becoming a powerful learning tool for higher education institutions, nonprofits, and K-12 institutions.
 Also, when you earn an open digital badge, you can simply upload it into your Badgr account to keep all your earnings in the same place.

 Yes!
-SCCOE aligns each of their Online Badged Courses and Online Badged Course Collections to unique University of the Pacific (UoP) courses and you may be able to earn 1 Semester Unit of Professional Development Graduate Level Credit (non-degree applicable).
+SCCOE aligns each of their Online Badged Courses and Online Badged Course Collections to unique University of the Pacific (UoP) courses.
 Each earner is encouraged to talk to their district HR departments to ensure that the courses meet the specific criteria for that learning community.
 The cost of the each UoP semester unit is currently $70.